 Stir-Frying

-Best Practices for Stir-Frying with Olive Oil
+Best Practices for Stir-Frying With Olive Oil

 When stir-frying, it’s perfectly safe to fry with EVOO or any other type of olive oil due to the high content of monounsaturated fatty acids and antioxidants, which keep it stable even at high temperatures.
 EVOO is safe for frying, but the light or pure types of olive oil have higher smoke points, making them more suitable for the high temperatures required in stir-frying.
 Extra virgin olive oil has a smoke point of around 410 °F, which can lead to burning and an unpleasant taste and can lead to the formation of harmful compounds that may increase cancer risk.